Simulating WebSocket connections in Playwright component tests

 Pipeline Integration & Validation Checklist

 Scaling WebSocket mocks across distributed CI environments requires strict resource isolation and deterministic port allocation.
 Teams must validate that mock handlers initialize before component mounts and that all connections terminate cleanly after assertions complete.
-Parallel worker port conflicts, excessive mock overhead skewing performance regression metrics, and uncaught connection drops during long-running test suites are the primary scaling bottlenecks.

 To guarantee pipeline stability, implement the following configuration and validation steps:

-process.env.CI_WORKER_INDEX) to prevent mock server startup failures. - Implement connection health checks before test suite initialization to verify WebSocket route registration.
+page.routeWebSocket()is available before relying on it in CI. - Implement connection health checks before test suite initialization to verify WebSocket route registration.

 - Configure CI timeout thresholds aligned with mock latency profiles to prevent false-positive failures.

-- Run pre-flight validation to ensure
+- Run pre-flight validation to ensure route interceptors are active before the first component mount.

-routeWebSocketinterceptors are active before the first component mount. - Monitor memory allocation during high-frequency frame delivery tests to detect garbage collection pauses.
+- Monitor memory allocation during high-frequency frame delivery tests to detect garbage collection pauses.

 - Enforce strict

-afterAllcleanup to prevent resource leaks in shared runners.
+afterEachcleanup to prevent resource leaks in shared runners.

 Final validation should include parallel stress testing, memory leak detection, and frame delivery latency benchmarking.
 Integrating these checks into the deployment pipeline guarantees that real-time communication layers remain stable under production-like load conditions while maintaining deterministic execution across all environments.